MAAP-Project/maap-pgstac/README.md

 2. `docker` is installed and running
 3. node dependencies are installed : run `npm install` from the root of this repo. :warning: See below if installing from a local version of `cdk-pgstac`.
 4. If deploying on SMCE : make sure you are properly authenticated.
 Refer to [these instructions](https://github.com/NASA-IMPACT/active-maap-sprint/issues/482#issuecomment-1491475121).
+5. An AWS CloudFront distribution exists so that you provide its ARN which will be added to the static browser bucket policies.
+This distribution could in theory be created as part of this stack and the parameter removed, however, for legacy reasons we need to allow for a distribution created in another AWS account.
+You will need to update the distribution after the deployment here to add an origin with the newly created bucket name.

 ### Steps